omer-faruq/send2tasks.koplugin/README.md

 - **"Account '…' is missing a refresh_token"**
   You copied the sample file but did not paste a real refresh_token yet.
 Follow step 2 and fill in the `refresh_token` field.
-- **"Could not obtain an access token: invalid_grant"** The refresh_token was revoked (either you reset access from My Account, or Google rotated it after inactivity).
-Repeat step 2 and paste the new refresh_token.
+- **"Could not obtain an access token: invalid_grant"** or **dropped queued item: Bad Request** The refresh_token was revoked or expired.
+This happens if you changed your Google password, manually revoked access, if the app stayed inactive for 6 months or **if you forgot to switch the Google Cloud project to "Production" mode** (tokens generated in Testing mode expire after 7 days).
+Revisit Step 1 (point 4) to ensure your app status is *In Production*, then repeat Step 2 to generate a permanent token.
 - **"Could not obtain an access token: invalid_client"** The `client_id` / `client_secret` do not match a registered OAuth client.
 Double-check copy-paste; make sure you used the **Web